Jason6128/Jason-Test/README.md

 # Hello, I'm Yusuf
 <a href="https://linkedin.com"/><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems
+I am an MSc Computing Student with a profound interest in technology and a dedication to solving complex problems

 ## Objective